Resources Germany Related

 Vereinigung Volkseigener Betriebe

-(abbreviated VVB) can be translated as group of people-owned enterprises and was a vital part of the industrial organization structure in former East Germany.
+The term Vereinigung Volkseigener Betriebe, abbreviated to VVB, can be translated as "union/group of state-owned enterprises" and was a vital part of the industrial organization structure in former East Germany.

-The prefix VVB was dropped a few years later and replaced by the term Kombinat.
+Following the founding of the German Democratic Republic, all factories or former companies that had been nationalised became so-called VEB units during the various phases of expropriation.
+These were then grouped into larger VVB units, named after the largest or most influential VEB unit, which also operated as the head office.
+A few years later, the prefix VVB was dropped and replaced by the term Kombinat.
 For example the VVB Feinkeramik Kahla later became the Kombinat VEB Porzellanwerk Kahla.
-While both of those names described the whole group of production units, the name VEB Porzellanwerk Kahla alone (without the Kombinat addition) only described the single factory on Kahla.
+While both of those names described the entire production group, the name VEB Porzellanwerk Kahla alone (without the Kombinat addition) only described the single factory on Kahla.

 [ back to top ]